GenesisFR/DS2TroubleshootingGuide/README.md

 == Elys DS2 Succubus Manager cannot run DS2/BW ==

-If you see an error like "Impossible to start DungeonSiege2.exe (Broken World)!", run Succubus as admin or in compatibility mode (try all of them).
+If you see an error like "Impossible to start DungeonSiege2.exe (Broken World)!", it may be because you're running the game as admin or in compatibility mode.
+Run Succubus as admin or in compatibility mode instead (try all of them).

 == Elys DS2 Succubus Manager doesn't find BW ==